xenify-io/litepaper/README.md

 ## ◽️ veXNF

   - veXNF is a vested token, embodied as a non-fungible token (NFT) under the ERC-721 standard, representing a user's locked position in XNF.
-A user's share of the native chain rewards isn't solely dictated by the quantity of veXNF they possess.
+A user's share of the native rewards isn't solely dictated by the quantity of veXNF they possess.
 It's also influenced by their 'power' or standing within the protocol.
 This standing is determined by a combination of their veXNF holdings and the length of their lock-in period.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)